ClayAssis/HEALTH-INSURANCE-CROSS-SELL-PREDICTION/README.md

 * #### What percentage of customers are interested in purchasing auto insurance?
 Will the sales team be able to reach them by making 20,000 calls?

-    1. The database is based on 46,876 (12.3%) of customers interessed in health insurance and 334,232 (87.7%) of no interested.
+    1. The database is based on 46,876 (12.3%) of customers interessed in Vehicle insurance and 334,232 (87.7%) of no interested.

     1. The model results have shown that the model has the precision of 24.10% (24.14% for a excellent performance or 24.06% for a poor performance).
-So, using the model it's possible to contact 4,820 (4,828 for a excellent performance or 4,812 for a poor performance) customers interested in health insurance of 20,000 calls.
+So, using the model it's possible to contact 4,820 (4,828 for a excellent performance or 4,812 for a poor performance) customers interested in Vehicle insurance of 20,000 calls.
 However the recall is about 98.31% (+/- 0.0016).

 * #### If the sales team's capacity increases to 40,000 calls, what percentage of customers interested in purchasing auto insurance will the sales team be able to contact?

-    Increasing to 40,000 calls the model may help the sales team to contact 9,640 (9,656 for a excellent performance or 9,624 for a poor performance) the customers interested in health insurance.
+    Increasing to 40,000 calls the model may help the sales team to contact 9,640 (9,656 for a excellent performance or 9,624 for a poor performance) the customers interested in Vehicle insurance.

 * #### How many calls does the sales team need to make to contact 80% of customers interested in purchasing auto insurance?

     The model sorted 98.31% (46,084 customers) of the customer interested in 50% of the database with 381,109 customers.
-Using the model, it's possible to contact 80% of customers interested in health insurance in 155,064 (155,064 for a excellent performance or 155,064 for a poor performance) calls.
+Using the model, it's possible to contact 80% of customers interested in Vehicle insurance in 155,064 (155,064 for a excellent performance or 155,064 for a poor performance) calls.

 ---